 gerbil, other rodents, fish, turtle, or other small, domesticated animal that is traditionally

 kept in the home.
-Requests for accommodations should begin with the
+Requests for accommodation should begin with the

 Visiting service dogs are welcome anytime; however, visiting Emotional Support